trimstray/htrace.sh/README.md

 ## Description

 `htrace.sh` is a shell script for http/https troubleshooting and profiling.
-It's also a simple wrapper script around several open source security tools.
+It's also a simple wrapper around several open source security tools.

 For a more detailed understanding of `htrace.sh`, its parameters, functions and how it all works, see the **[Wiki](https://github.com/trimstray/htrace.sh/wiki)**.